Rustem/tt/README.md

 -------------

 - maintain offset from ntp
-- maintain maxoffset
+- maintain maxoffset (According to current implementation, provide this arg emperically)
-- simulation with threads
 - simulation in multi node env
 - simulation in WAN